 Many waste generators that believe exporting their hazardous or non-hazardous waste is possible, still think the process is difficult and time consuming.
 Generators that believe you simply can't export hazardous waste out of the country, just don't know have all the facts.

-Fear that exporting their hazardous waste will come back to bite them, tends to leave a lot of waste generators fearful of even approaching the subject.
+Fear that Transporting Hazardous Waste To Mexico will come back to bite them, tends to leave a lot of waste generators fearful of even approaching the subject.
 Others just want to place their heads in the sand, like our fella to the right, and refuse to even talk about the possibilities.
 Questions like, "Is it really legal to export my waste," or "I still have all the liability, right?" are questions that surface quite often.

 Exporting hazardous and non-hazardous waste out of the United States is a process that has fallen into the "I can't believe it's true," category.
 However, the reality of the export process is very similar to the process waste generators already use in the U.S. We'll explain the entire process and how it is possible to export your waste out of the country and actually save you money in the process.

 All of the requirements to legally export your hazardous waste to Mexico have already been completed by Temarry Recycling, Inc. The authorization process started with a Notice of Intent that was sent to the EPA per the requirements of 40 CFR 262 Subpart E. An Acknowledgement of Consent (AOC) was granted, and continues to be granted every year, to Temarry by the EPA.
 This AOC is the document that gives Temarry the legal authority to accept certain waste streams into Mexico.
 A copy of the AOC will accompany each export and become part of the export package.

 The Export Process